renjithk4/Pic2Prep/README.md

 This fine-tuned model available at: https://drive.google.com/drive/folders/17LIhanMEzivm78BvZy2hUMVyK6GGNZlA

-# 4. Demo #
+# 4. Pic2Prep User Interface #
-This folder includes the codes for the user interface.
+This folder includes the codes for the user interface and steps to execute it.

 # 5. Acknowledgements #